 Candidates with strong completed applications submitted by the deadline will be invited to the Commission in January for a mandatory interview in English.
 Interviews are in person, and cannot be rescheduled.
 The interview will include a discussion of your motivations for going to the U.S., your plans when you arrive, and how you will improve U.S.-Belgian relations as an alumni when you return.
 Successful candidates will demonstrate ambassadorial qualities, English proficiency, and the ability to explain their academic proposal in simple terms.
 The interview committee is composed of Belgian and American professors, professionals, government officials, and Fulbright alumni from various fields.

-For answers to frequently asked questions about the application process, please see below.
+For answers on frequently asked questions about the application process, please see below.

 - I am a Belgian/Luxembourgish citizen living abroad.
 Can I apply?
 As a Belgian/Luxembourgish citizen, you may apply for a Fulbright Award if you are living in any country except the United States.
 If you are resident in the United States, a dual U.S.-Belgium or U.S.-Luxembourg citizen, or hold a Green Card at the time of application, you are ineligible to apply.